wendyb8188/about-me/README.md

 ## Name: Wendy Bazan Galindo.
 ## Email: Wendyb8188@hstat.org
 ## School: High School of Telecummuncation Arts and Technology
 ## Bio: I am the oldest.
-My hobbie are drawing, listening to music, and going shoppping.
+I like to draw, listen to music, and go shoppping.
 ## Schedule:
 1) Algebra 2
 2) Chemistry 1